 By Karrie Keyes

-April Tucker works in post production sound and currently works for 20th Century Fox and as an independent freelancer.
-She started her career in post production in 2004 and has been doing freelance work since 2007.The road that led to post production included live sound and music recording.
+166428_10150134190082110_3977932_nApril Tucker is a re-recording mixer in post-production sound who currently works for FX Networks.
+She started her career in post-production in 2004 and has been doing freelance work since 2007.
+The road that led to post-production started in music recording.
 April received a Bachelor’s Degree in Music (Music Production and Technology) from the University of Hartford, and a Masters Degree in Music (Sound Recording) from McGill University in Montreal.

-Even with six years of audio training, her first couple years working in post production felt like she was working on another degree.
-April was fortunate to be an environment where she could sit in on a lot of sessions.
-She was able to learn a great deal by observing other mixers and engineers.While attending college, April worked in live sound where she recorded concerts and recitals and fell into working on the sound reinforcement side.
+Even with six years of audio training, her first couple of years working in post-production felt like she was working on another degree.
+April was fortunate to be in an environment where she could sit in on a lot of sessions and observe professional mixers and engineers (re-recording mixers, ADR and Foley).
+While attending college, April worked in classical music where she recorded concerts and recitals and fell into doing sound reinforcement.
 April says that while she enjoyed learning the technology, she was pretty scared of live sound.
 “There was something about having everyone hear what I was doing (especially when there were problems) that really intimidated me.”
-Ironic as some of the television shows she has worked on have over ten million viewers.
-April says that what she learned about live sound influenced how she mixes for post.
+Ironic as some of the television shows she has worked on average over ten million viewers.

-For April, the variety in post production is what she likes best.
-She can pursue work in ADR and Foley, sound editorial (dialog editing, sound design), and gets to do a lot mixing (promos, TV shows, and movies).
+For April, the variety in post-production is what she likes best.
+She can pursue work in ADR and Foley, sound editorial (dialog editing, sound design), and gets to do a lot of mixing (promos, TV shows, and movies).
 She is able to combine all those skills and work on a project from start to finish, which is often the case for indie projects.
 She says, “there’s a lot of creativity in sound (beyond music), and that was something I didn’t know before I worked in post.”

-Another thing April loves about working at post studios is that there’s something unique or random happening every day.
+Another thing April loves about working at post-production studios is that there’s something unique or random happening every day.
 “Some days you might run into a famous actor or director in the hallway, or maybe paparazzi is causing problems outside, or someone’s cooking in the kitchen because they need to sample the sound.
 My job rarely feels like a job.
 It can be high stress and tight deadlines sometimes, but I like the challenge, the people are generally fun to be around, and there’s a story to tell every day.”

 What she likes the least is that work schedule sometimes dictates life schedule.
 Television doesn’t stop for holidays.
 You have to be flexible as the schedule is always fluid.
 She also finds she works in the dark a lot, as in with no light.
 Mix stages are dark rooms without windows, and she finds she prefers working evening/night shifts, so she can spend her free time outside.